MinetestForFun/server-minetestforfun/mods/hudbars/API.md

 ## Modifying a HUD bar
-After a HUD bar has been added, you can change the current and maximum value on a per-player basis.
+After a HUD bar has been added, you can change the current and maximum value and other attributes on a per-player basis.
 You use the function `hb.change_hudbar` for this.

-### `hb.change_hudbar(player, identifier, new_value, new_max_value)`
+### `hb.change_hudbar(player, identifier, new_value, new_max_value, new_icon, new_bgicon, new_bar, new_label, new_text_color)`
+Changes the values and the appearance of an initialized HUD bar for a certain player. `new_value` and `new_max_value` are the most important parameters as they specify the new current and maximum new values, you do not need to worry too much about the other parameters.

+The following parameters are less important and provided for styling the HUD bar after registration (if this is desired).
+The “styling” parameters parallel the parameters of `hb.register_hudbar`.
+It is recommended to not change the style of a HUD bar too often as this can be distracting or confusing for players.

-Changes the values of an initialized HUD bar for a certain player. `new_value` and `new_max_value` can be `nil`; if one of them is `nil`, that means the value is unchanged.
-If both values are `nil`, this function is a no-op.
+`new_value`, `new_max_value` `new_icon`, `new_bgicon`, `new_bar`, `new_label` and `new_text_color` can be
+`nil`; if one of them is `nil`, that means the value is unchanged.
+If all those values are `nil`, this function is a no-op.

-This function also tries minimize the amount of calls to `hud_change` of the Minetest Lua API, and therefore, network traffic. `hud_change` is only called if it is actually needed, i.e. when the actual length of the bar or the displayed string changed, so you do not have to worry about it.
+This function tries to minimize the amount of calls to `hud_change` of the Minetest Lua API (and thus, network traffic), when you only change the value and/or  maximum value.
+In this case, `hud_change` is only called if it is actually needed, e.g. when the actual length of the bar or the displayed string changed, so you do not have to worry about it.
+There is, however, no such network optimization for the “styling” parameters, so keep this in mind.

 #### Parameters
 * `player`: `ObjectRef` of the player to which the HUD bar belongs to
 * `identifier`: The identifier of the HUD bar type to change, as specified in `hb.register_hudbar`.
 * `new_value`: The new current value of the HUD bar
 * `new_max_value`: The new maximum value of the HUD bar
+* `new_icon`: File name of the new icon
+* `new_bgicon`: File name of the new background icon for the modern-style statbar
+* `new_bar`: File name of the new bar segment image
+* `new_label`: A new text label of the HUD bar.
+Note the format string still applies
+* `new_text_color`: A 3-octet number defining the new color of the text.

 #### Return value
 Always `nil`.